1. Where do we advertise

 Information Act affect business with BTP?

-For tenders above the EU threshold value, BTP advertises in the
+For tenders above the EU threshold value, we advertise in the

 Office Journal of the European Union via electronic contract notice